OnDemand Portal

 If you get 'Server Connection Error' messages after restarting the kernel, stop all other notebooks you have running by clicking the 'Running Terminals and Kernels' button in the left panel menu and then 'SHUT DOWN' all other running KERNEL SESSIONS.

-Custom python virtualenv
+Custom python virtual environment

 module load Python/3.7.4-GCCcore-8.3.0